utah-cs4470-sp23/class/assignment4/README.md

 In the "text section" of your assembly code, you must generate the code for the `main` function.
-That means generating the function prologue, then outputing code for each commands in the program in order, and then generating the function epilogue.
+That means generating the function prologue, then outputting code for each commands in the program in order, and then generating the function epilogue.
 The [Assembly Handbook](../assembly.md) has templates for the assembly code for each of these steps.